The Difficulties in Refinancing the CMBS Debt

 #Refinancing plan #Mortgage Backed Security

-The concern became evident when approaching the first quarter of 2016, and by September of the same year, the CMBS maturing loans payoff rate was at 75.6%.
-Almost 24% didn't make it to the cut, with the Morningstar credit rating projecting an average yearly payoff between 70 to 75 percent.
+The concern became evident when approaching the first quarter of 2024, and by September of the same year, the CMBS maturing loans payoff rate was at 75.6%.
+Almost 24% didn't make it to the cut, with the Morningstar credit rating projecting an average yearly payoff between 70 and 75 percent.

 Developing a streamlined refinancing plan